 - November – new Fellows announced

-The Academy Fellowship currently comprises 742 Fellows, of whom 35% are female, and nine identify as Aboriginal or Torres Strait Islander.
+The Academy Fellowship currently comprises over 750 Fellows, of whom 37% are women, and 14 identify as Aboriginal or Torres Strait Islander.

 - Meet our 2021 New Fellows

 - Featured books and publications by our Fellows

 - Read ‘Recognising Excellence – A Guide to Nominating Candidates for Fellowship’